MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/05-create-a-dataflow.md

 1. In the command prompt window, enter the following command to download the course files and save them to a folder called DP500.

     ```
-    git clone --no-checkout https://github.com/MicrosoftLearning/DP-500T00A-Designing-and-Implementing-Enterprise-Scale-Analytics-Solutions-Using-Microsoft-Azure         DP500
+    git clone --no-checkout https://github.com/MicrosoftLearning/DP-500-Azure-Data-Analyst         DP500
-    cd DP500
-    git sparse-checkout set Allfiles/*
-    git read-tree -mu HEAD
     ```

-1. When the repository has been cloned, open the D drive in the file explorer to ensure the files have been downloaded.
+1. When the repository has been cloned, close the command prompt window.

+1. Open the D drive in the file explorer to ensure the files have been downloaded.

 ### Set up Power BI Desktop